sator-imaging/ts-fibers/README.md

 fibers.start();
 await fibers.promise;
   // Note: There is a fail-safe property '.promiseStart' that will invoke start()
-  // automatically to avoid an indefinitely loop caused by awaiting a stopped fiber
+  // automatically to avoid an indefinitely loop caused by awaiting a stopped fibers

 // promise callbacks are invoked!!
 ```